livingdocsIO/documentation/content/enterprise/reference-docs/server-api/hooks.md

 ```

-#### Info: The documentVersion object

-The documentVersion object is a core object and thus contains private APIs.
-You
-should only use the provided getter methods on the instance in order not to
-program against private APIs that are prone to change.
-The following methods are
-provided:

-* **getDocumentId()**, returns the unique document id of the document that was
-  published (the same as is in the URL of the editor when you have the document
-  opened)

-* **getProjectId()**, gets the id of the project that this document belongs to

-* **getSerializedLivingdoc()**, gets the document description in the Livingdocs
-  data format (JSON)

-* **getMetadata()**, gets the metadata associated with the document (JSON)

-* **getDesignDescriptor()**, gets the name and version of the design that this
-  document was created with

-* **getDocumentType()**, gets the document type, either 'article' or 'page'

-* **render(callback)**, renders the document, i.e., produces output according to
-  your renditions configuration.
-The hook method is called *after* a render, so
-  you will probably never want to call `render` in this context.
-The callback
-  receives the `renditions` object.

 ## Render Hooks

 These hook into the `render-pipeline` feature.
 The `beforeRenderHook` is called right before a document gets rendered.